sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 | SAI_SWITCH_ATTR_DASH_CAPS_MAX_HA_SCOPE_COUNT_PER_HA_SET | `sai_uint32_t` | The max number of HA scope that can be created within a single HA set. |
 | SAI_SWITCH_ATTR_DASH_CAPS_MAX_FLOW_TABLE_COUNT | `sai_uint32_t` | The max number of flow tables that can be created. |

-Here are some examples of how to use these capability to represent the topologies:
+Here are some examples of how to use these capability to represent the topology:

 | Topology | MAX_HA_SET_COUNT | MAX_HA_SCOPE_COUNT_PER_HA_SET | MAX_FLOW_TABLE_COUNT |
 | -------- | ---------------- | ----------------------------- | -------------------- |